Safety is core to HAI’s mission, and improving safety in our industry is an integral part of the conversation at our annual conference and trade show.

 HAI Safety Symposium

-Join a candid discussion led by industry leaders to better understand how “safety culture” starts at the top, with leadership engagement of frontline teammates.
-We’ll focus on self-assessment and verification of how employees view safety management, the “culture of care,” and responsibility for personal safety.
-This forum is directed at those interested in the future of aviation safety, including frontline aviation professionals, safety managers, and accountable executives.
+Join a candid discussion led by industry leaders to better understand how “safety culture” starts at the top—with leadership engagement of frontline teammates; a focus on self-assessment; and verification of how employees view safety management, the “culture of care,” and responsibility for personal safety.
+This forum is directed to those interested in the future of aviation safety, including frontline aviation professionals, safety managers, and executives.

 US Helicopter Safety Team All-Hands Meeting

-The US Helicopter Safety Team (USHST) invites all HAI HELI-EXPO 2021 attendees to join this open forum to discuss ongoing efforts to reduce helicopter accidents involving loss of control, unintentional flight into instrument meteorological conditions, low-altitude flight operations, and other common causes.
-The team will unveil recent successes and project outputs linked to several helicopter safety enhancements.
+The US Helicopter Safety Team (USHST) invites all attendees to join this open forum to discuss ongoing efforts to reduce helicopter accidents involving loss of control, unintentional flight into instrument meteorological conditions, low-altitude flight operations, and other common causes.
+The team will unveil recent successes and project output linked to several helicopter safety enhancements.

 The HAI Safety Working Group is hosting a town hall discussion on the psychological aspects of aeronautical decision-making.
-We will hear from an experienced industrial psychologist on what goes into our decision-making and how to recognize limitations in our thought processes.
-More importantly, the presenters will provide steps to help pilots and operational decision makers recognize the signs of poor decision-making and respond through coaching and mentorship.
+We’ll hear from an experienced industrial psychologist on what goes into our decision-making and how to recognize limitations in our thought processes.
+More importantly, the presenters will provide steps to help pilots and operational decision makers recognize the signs of poor decision-making.